mrdcvlsc/APA/README.md

 ### **SUPPORTS OPERATION ON INTEGER AND RATIONAL NUMBERS IN DECIMAL FORM** ###

+### SEE the branch "bignum-v2.2.1(stable)" if you are having problems/bugs with the latest version in master
 -------------------------------------------------------------------

 ## Download It Here - [Github Repo - source codes](https://github.com/mrdcvlsc/bignum)